appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 const iFrame = document.getElementById(”#appsmith-iframe”);
 iFrame.contentWindow.postMessage("Parent message", 'https://your-appsmith-domain.com');
 ```
-In the Appsmith app, if you want to run and API (Api1) in reaction to this message, you can use the `windowMessageListener()` function as follows -
+In the Appsmith app, if you want to run an API called `Api1` in reaction to this message, you can use the `windowMessageListener()` function as follows -
 ```javascript
 windowMessageListener(”https://mywebsite.com”, () => Api1.run());
 ```
-To stop the appsmith app from reacting to the incoming messages from the parent website (`https://mywebsite.com`), you can use the `unlistenWindowMessage` method as follows -
+To stop the Appsmith app from reacting to the incoming messages from the parent website (`https://mywebsite.com`), you can use the `unlistenWindowMessage` method as follows -
 ```javascript
 unlistenWindowMessage(”https://mywebsite.com”)
 ```